A shipper’s guide to NMFC codes and freight classification

 Sub 13 | 50 or greater | 50 |

-An accurate freight class and NMFC code are necessary for several reasons:
+An accurate NMFC code is necessary for several reasons:

 -

 It impacts the price.
-Properly classifying your freight by determining the applicable NMFC Item number will help ensure the quote matches the price on the freight invoice.
+Using a correct NMFC item number will help ensure the quote matches the price on the freight invoice.

 -

-It determines liability limits.
+It determines liability coverage.
 Some carriers offer higher liability limits for higher-class freight.

 -

 It helps ensure shipments are handled appropriately.
-How loads are comingled, secured, stacked and protected changes based on the commodity type.
+How loads are comingled, secured, stacked and protected can change based on the NMFC.

 -

 It alerts carriers to special requirements.
-Things like sensitive electronics, medical supplies, pharmaceuticals and hazardous materials may require special license endorsements, placards, equipment types, etc.
+Things like sensitive electronics, medical supplies, pharmaceuticals and hazardous materials may require special license endorsements, placards and equipment types.

-If the shipper doesn’t provide the correct information, a reweigh or remeasurement that changes the class or NMFC code can lead to additional fees and delays.
+If you don’t provide the correct information on your bill of lading (BOL), a reweigh or remeasurement that changes the class or NMFC code can lead to additional fees and delays.

-Talk to your ArcBest Account Representative to learn more about the options and tools we can provide to help you locate the NMFC Item Number and Freight Class for a specific commodity.
+Talk to your ArcBest account manager to learn about the options and tools available to help you locate the NMFC Item Number and Freight Class.
 Don’t have an ArcBest account yet?
 Click here to get started!

-You can also find a specific NMFC code using the NMFTA’s classification tool, ClassIT.
-And for more information on Freight Classification, check out the NMFTA’s video: Secrets to Efficient Shipping Using the NMFC.
+You can also find a specific NMFC code using the NMFTA’s classification tool, ClassIT+.